 Different areas have different traditions; so some places will avoid eating anything that’s come from the ground (and so ended its lifecycle) like potatoes or carrots, whereas other areas avoid strong flavours like onion and garlic.

 Shojin Ryori uses a ‘rule of 5’ which includes 5 different colours and 5 flavour groups and is simple but delicious.

 Raijo Taiso: Consistent exercise

-Raijo taiso is a short exercise routine that’s broadcast every day on Japanese radio and Youtube.
+Raijo Taiso is a short exercise routine that’s broadcast every day on Japanese radio and Youtube.
 It’s also taught from a really young age in school and designed to be accessible to anyone.
-The 3-minute routine makes the most of momentum in moving your body.
+The 3-minute routine makes the most of the momentum in moving your body.